groue/GRMustache/README.md

 - **Q: How do I implement filters, format numbers, dates, etc?**

     A: Check documentation of [Mustache lambda sections](GRMustache/blob/master/Guides/runtime/helpers.md) first.
-If it would not help, read [number formatting sample code](GRMustache/blob/master/Guides/sample_code/number_formatting.md).
+If it would not help, maybe you'll get some inspiration from the [number formatting sample code](GRMustache/blob/master/Guides/sample_code/number_formatting.md).
 If you are still stuck after those, go and look for a [closed issue](GRMustache/issues?state=closed) that covers your need.
 Finally, open a new issue :-)

 - **Q: How do I render default values for missing keys?**